zachvance/slickbanner/README.md

 And we can specify banner size with the -w (width) and -he (height) flags:
 `python main.py -t project -p flare -w 900 -he 400`

+### Border and Edge Buffer
+There are two flags for adjusting the framing: border thickness and edge buffer.
+Border thickness is how thick the border/frame is in pixels.
+Edge buffer is the amount of pixels between the outer edge of the image canvas and the start of the border.

+The border thickness can be specified via the `-b` flag, and the edge buffer can be specified via the `-e` flag:
+`python main.py -t project -b 60 -e 60`

+Setting either of these values to 0 allows you to create a banner without a border or an edge buffer.

+### Alignments
+Text alignment can be adjusted through the -a flag.
+There are 5 accepted values for the alignment argument: `top_left`, `top_right`, `bottom_left`, `bottom_right`, and `center`.
+`python main.py -t project -a bottom_right`

+### Output File
+The output file name can be specified with the `-fn` flag, and the file type can be specified with the `-ft` flag.
+The output file name will default to banner and the file type will default to png when no arguments are given.
+`python main.py -t project -fn my_banner -ft jpg`

+When the program saves the output, it's just using the .save() function from PIL, and thus the file type can be set to any of the accepted file type options that PIL's .save() will take.

 ## Preset Gradient Colour Palettes
 Below are gradient presets available through the palette argument.
 (Yes, some of the colour schemes and palette names have been adapted and borrowed from Seaborn.)